Tainted Love

-"Tainted Love" is a song composed by Ed Cobb, formerly of American group the Four Preps, which was originally recorded by Gloria Jones in 1964.
+"Tainted Love" is a song composed by Ed Cobb, formerly of American group the Four Preps, which was originally recorded by soul musician Gloria Jones in 1964.
 In 1981, the song attained worldwide fame after being covered and reworked by British synth-pop duo Soft Cell for their album Non-Stop Erotic Cabaret.
 The song has since been covered by numerous groups and artists.

 Gloria Jones versions

 American artist Gloria Jones made the first recording of "Tainted Love" in 1964.
 Glen Campbell played lead guitar.
 The song was written and produced by Ed Cobb and arranged by Lincoln Mayorga.
 It was the B-side of her 1965 single "My Bad Boy's Comin' Home", which was a commercial flop, failing to chart on either the US or the UK.
 According to Nick Talevski, before Jones recorded the song, Cobb had offered it to the Standells, whom he managed and produced, but they rejected it.
 The Standells say that the song was never offered to them, and that they were not signed to Cobb's company Greengrass Productions until 1966, some two years after Jones's recording.

 In 1973, British club DJ Richard Searling purchased a copy of the almost decade-old single while on a trip to the United States.
 The track's Motown-influenced sound (featuring a fast tempo, horns, electric rhythm guitar and female backing vocals) fit in perfectly with the music favoured by those involved in the UK's Northern soul club scene of the early 1970s, and Searling popularised the song at the Northern soul club Va Va's in Bolton, and later, at Wigan Casino.

 Owing to the new-found underground popularity of the song, Jones re-recorded "Tainted Love" in 1976 and released it as a single, but it also failed to chart.
 This version was released on her album Vixen and was produced by her boyfriend Marc Bolan.

 In 2014, NME ranked it number 305 in their list of the 500 Greatest Songs of All Time.